 Disinfect all surfaces using bleach, white vinegar, hydrogen peroxide, or another disinfectant to kill bacteria and prevent mold growth.

-Check for mold growth
+Check for Mold Growth

-- Install Water Alarms: Installing water alarms in your bathroom can alert you to any leaks or flooding immediately.
+- Install Water Alarms: Installing water alarms in your bathroom can alert you to any leaks or bathroom flooding immediately.
 These alarms can be placed near the toilet, bathtub, or sink and will sound an alarm when they detect water.

-- Install Backflow Preventers: A backflow preventer is a device installed in your plumbing system that prevents water from flowing back into the main supply line in case of a blockage or flood.
+- Install Backflow Preventers: A backflow preventer is a device installed in your plumbing system that prevents water from flowing back into the main supply line in case of a blockage or bathroom flood.

 If you experience a bathroom flood, one of the first questions that may come to mind is whether your homeowner’s insurance covers the damages.